Ping SDKs

 When using SDK logout methods to perform a Logout event, the SDKs revoke existing OAuth 2.0 tokens, revoke the session, and perform a local cleanup.
 If the SDKs are unable to revoke the session at the server—for example the network is unavailable—then the SDKs remove the tokens from local storage.

-When using the ForgeRock SDK for JavaScript, if an access token expires within the threshold limit or returns an HTTP 401 Unauthorized error, the SDK attempts to renew it using the same session cookie that was performing the authorization code flows.
+When using the Ping SDK for JavaScript, if an access token expires within the threshold limit or returns an HTTP 401 Unauthorized error, the SDK attempts to renew it using the same session cookie that was performing the authorization code flows.

-The ForgeRock SDK for JavaScript has no direct control over the session cookie; it can only make requests to the browser that may or may not be acted upon.
+The Ping SDK for JavaScript has no direct control over the session cookie; it can only make requests to the browser that may or may not be acted upon.
 Instead, it must rely on the server to manage the cookie removal.

 Encryption key storage